How the new tax year might affect your land rent payments

 This time of year also tends to impact land rent payments, and there are some factors you’ll want to be aware of to ensure you are getting the best negotiation.

 Firstly, some context: there are two ways rent payments are calculated.
-Minimum rent fee is a flat rate, and turnover rent is based on energy output and activity.
+The minimum rent fee is a flat rate, and turnover rent is based on energy output and activity.

 The price of inflation